claritystack/JustCalcIt/_posts/2026-06-20-how-much-to-tip-for-food-delivery.md

 <div class="simple-page">
   <h1>{{ page.title }}</h1>

   <p>Ordering food to your door has become so routine that it's easy to forget there's a real person driving across town, navigating apartment buildings with no clear unit numbers, and carrying your bag up three flights of stairs because the elevator's out again.
-Tipping for delivery follows a lot of the same logic as <a href="{{ site.baseurl }}/blog/how-much-should-you-tip-at-a-restaurant/">tipping at a restaurant</a>, but the details shift just enough that it's worth walking through separately — especially since delivery apps have changed how tipping actually works at a mechanical level, not just a social one.</p>
+Tipping for delivery follows a lot of the same logic as <a href="{{ site.baseurl }}/blog/how-much-should-you-tip-at-a-restaurant/" target="_blank">tipping at a restaurant</a>, but the details shift just enough that it's worth walking through separately — especially since delivery apps have changed how tipping actually works at a mechanical level, not just a social one.</p>

    <h2>Quick Reference</h2>
   <ul style="color:var(--text2);margin:0 0 16px 24px;line-height:2;">
     <li>Standard order: <strong>15%–20%</strong> of the subtotal</li>
     <li>Small orders: <strong>$2–$3 minimum</strong>, even if percentage math suggests less</li>
     <li>Bad weather or long distance: <strong>add $1–$3</strong> on top of your usual tip</li>
-    <li>Large or complex orders: tip above the standard range, similar to <a href="{{ site.baseurl }}/blog/how-much-should-you-tip-at-a-restaurant/">large dining groups</a></li>
+    <li>Large or complex orders: tip above the standard range, similar to <a href="{{ site.baseurl }}/blog/how-much-should-you-tip-at-a-restaurant/" target="_blank">large dining groups</a></li>
     <li>Wrong or missing items: usually a kitchen error, not the driver's fault — tip normally</li>
   </ul>